fomightez/retreat16/test_image_links.md

 ## Use your Binder

 - Test by launching an active notebook using the links and/or `launch binder` button badge.

+> The active notebook should launch close to immediately (within several seconds) and you'll be ready to go.

 - Share the link with others or point them at the site of the button.